swiftlang/swift-evolution/proposals/0350-regex-type-overview.md

 The actual `Match` struct just stores ranges: the `Substrings` are lazily created on demand.
 This avoids unnecessary ARC traffic and memory usage.

+### `Regex<Match, Captures>` instead of `Regex<Output>`

+The generic parameter `Output` is proposed to contain both the whole match (the `.0` element if `Output` is a tuple) and captures.
+One alternative we have considered is separating `Output` into the entire match and the captures, i.e. `Regex<Match, Captures>`, and using `Void` for for `Captures` when there are no captures.

+The biggest issue with this alternative design is that the numbering of `Captures` elements misaligns with the numbering of captures in textual regexes, where backreference `\0` refers to the entire match and captures start at `\1`.
+This design would sacrifice familarity and have the pitfall of introducing off-by-one errors.

 ### Future work: static optimization and compilation

 Swift's support for static compilation is still developing, and future work here is leveraging that to compile regex when profitable.
 Many regex describe simple [DFAs](https://en.wikipedia.org/wiki/Deterministic_finite_automaton) and can be statically compiled into very efficient programs.
 Full static compilation needs to be balanced with code size concerns, as a matching-specific bytecode is typically far smaller than a corresponding program (especially since the bytecode interpreter is shared).